knope-dev/knope/CONTRIBUTING.md

 1. Copy a test directory
 2. Add it as a `mod` to whatever directory is above it.
 3. Change the contents of `in` as required for what you're testing.
-   This directory will be copied, and `knope` will be run within it.
 4. Change the contents of `out` to match what `in` should look like after running the command (for example, increased versions)
 5. Change `mod.rs` to have the setup & command invocation that you want